asyncapi/modelina/docs/simplification.md

 **Not**

-if defined removes any defined/inferred types defined in `not`.
+If defined, removes any defined/inferred types defined in `not`.

 <br/>